SharpV/sharp_demo/Readme.md

 4、sudo bluepill start/stop/restart lowes.ca

 5、view log in log/crawler.log, you can quit bluepill by `sudo bluepill quit`, and reload the config.

+### For New Requirement

+Go to Rails root dir, run 'rake demo:new:load zipcode=90019', you can change the zip code.